mspnp/aks-baseline/docs/deploy/05-bootstrap-prep.md

    az group create --name rg-bu0001a0008 --location $LOCATION_AKS_BASELINE
    ```

-1. Get the AKS cluster spoke Virtual Network resource ID.
+1. Get the AKS cluster spoke virtual network's resource ID, which was emitted as an output in a previous step.

-   > :book: The app team will be deploying to a spoke Virtual Network, that was already provisioned by the network team.
+   > :book: The app team will be deploying to a spoke virtual network, which was already provisioned by the network team.

    ```bash
    export RESOURCEID_VNET_CLUSTERSPOKE_AKS_BASELINE=$(az deployment group show -g rg-enterprise-networking-spokes-${LOCATION_AKS_BASELINE} -n spoke-BU0001A0008 --query properties.outputs.clusterVnetResourceId.value -o tsv)